yoursunny/NDNts/packages/repo/README.md

 // You can totally insert multiple Data packets in one command.
 // This is even preferred, because it bundles them into one LevelDB transaction and runs faster. await store.insert(new Data("/A/1"), new Data("/A/2"));
+// You can also pass the result of fetch() function from @ndn/segmented-object package directly to
+// insert() function, because it accepts AsyncIterable<Data> and Iterable<Data> types.

 // You can set an expiration time during insertion.
 Packets disappear upon expiration. await store.insert({ expireTime: Date.now() + 50 }, new Data("/A/3"));
 await new Promise((r) => setTimeout(r, 50)); // Poof, it's gone.